 When Sand Run Metro Park’s Shady Hollow Lodge accidentally burned to the ground in February 2016, the incident created a special opportunity to improve the structure.
-Yes, the facility was insured, but only enough to rebuild the small, un-airconditioned, cabin-style structure originally constructed in 1988.
+The facility was insured, but only enough to rebuild the small, un-airconditioned, cabin-style structure originally constructed in 1988.

 Instead, the Summit Metro Parks Foundation launched a fundraising campaign to help make Shady Hollow Lodge better than ever.
-Today, thanks to support from our generous donors, the new lodge has features like vaulted ceilings, larger windows, air conditioning and an outdoor patio.
+Today, thanks to support from our donor community, the new lodge has features like vaulted ceilings, larger windows, air conditioning and an outdoor patio.

 The new Shady Hollow Lodge is a great example of how donors like you can transform the park district from ordinary to extraordinary.